daniel-lobster/EthereumBonds/README.md

 ### Sell Bonds at a Discount

 In this example the borrower sells its bonds at a ratio of 900 to 1000 i.e. 900 Ether gives the investor 1000 bonds.
+The symbol for the bonds is ETB.

 <p align='left'> <img src='images/900_1000.jpg'width="500"></p>